Harding Bisons football: History

 Harding's football program began the same year that Harding College came into existence in 1924.
 The first eight years produced a 19–28–6 record, with most of the wins coming against high schools or college B and C teams.
 But the Bisons cultivated a steady following of excited students and townspeople, as evidenced in various volumes of Harding's yearbook, The Petit Jean.

 Among the opponents in the 1920s were five colleges that would become rivalries lasting into the 21st century.
 Arkansas State Teacher's College would eventually become the University of Central Arkansas, and Magnolia A&M would become Southern Arkansas University.
 Henderson State University had begun as Arkadelphia Methodist College and was referred to as Henderson-Brown when Harding began playing them.
 Harding first played against Arkansas Tech University's Third Team in 1924, and advanced to playing Tech's Second Team the next year.
 The first matchup against the Ouachita Baptist Tigers was in 1928, ending in a 0–0 tie.

 One special moment in Harding football history was a 1926 trip to Fayetteville, Arkansas, and a drubbing by the Arkansas Razorback Freshman Team.
 The head coach of the Razorbacks was Francis Schmidt, who was nicknamed Francis "Close the Gates of Mercy" Schmidt.
-He loved to run the score up on lesser equipped teams.
+He adored running up the score on lesser equipped teams.
 Harding, with many first-year players itself that year, was beaten badly by the Razorback freshmen, 0–74.

 As the effects of the Great Depression began to set in, the Harding College football program folded after the 1931 season due to the economic hardship.
 The Petit Jean yearbook included an ominous entry in regard to the football team's finances in 1931:

 "To L. S. Chambers too much credit cannot be given.
 It was only by his continual efforts in managing the finances that the heavy (football) schedule was made possible."

 The hope of again fielding an intercollegiate team was still alive through Harding College's dormant years, from 1932 to 1958.
 One of Paul Fiser's prized players in 1931 was Ervin "Pinky" Berryhill.
 Berryhill would one day be the man to serve as athletics director when the intercollegiate football program would finally be reinstated almost three decades later in 1959.